PhantomCybernetics/phntm_gazebo/README.md

 ## Known Issues
 - Gazebo often leaves behind zombie processes, kill them with `pkill -9 -f "gz sim"`
 - Gazebo sometimes crashes with `ODE INTERNAL ERROR 1: assertion "aabbBound >= dMinIntExact && aabbBound < dMaxIntExact" failed in collide() [collision_space.cpp:460]`.
 This is an error of the physics engine.
-It happens for instance when an object runs away of falls through the ground, causing an integer overflow
+It happens when an object runs away of falls through the ground, causing an integer overflow
 - The hardware H.264 encoder requires NV12 frames as the input.
 The Ogre2 engine produces rgb8 textures and offers an OpenGL texture handle.
 This means a transformation needs to take place before we can feed the input frames to the encoder.
 It is theoretically possible to do this completely on the GPU with zero-copy to RAM, minimal CPU involvement and very low latency, however, this has proven to be very challenging and more work is needed, [see details here](https://www.reddit.com/r/GraphicsProgramming/comments/1mn0gpn/zerocopy_h264_video_encoding_from_opengl_texture/).
 At the moment, every frame if copied to RAM and transformed on the CPU, which means we're losing about 3-5 FPS per active camera (all cameras in Gazebo run on the same rendering thread).
 - The Range sensors are implemented as GPU lidars with limited FOV, then converted to sensor_msgs/msg/Range by the laser_to_range_converter.
 This is not ideal but fine for now.
+- Gazebols lazy publishers using gz_bridge often crash on unsubscribe, don't use them